JakeSteam/blog-programming/_posts/2017-03-01-converting-levels-into-xp-vice-versa.md

 ### Using The Formula

 Now that we have a formula for XP required for any level (using Example 1: `XP = (level/0.07)^2`), we also need to know the current level based on XP.
 Inverting the formula gives us `level = 0.07 * √XP`.
-The second formula can be harder to implement due to requiring “nth root of”, hence why using a value of 2/3 is recommended.
+The second formula can be harder to implement due to requiring "nth root of", hence why using a value of 2/3 is recommended.

 XP and levels can now be converted easily and efficiently, without requiring any lengthy formulas.
 However, how useful the formula will be depends entirely on how well the `x` and `y` values are tuned for the specific use case.
-Get it wrong, and players will power through content or complain about being too grindy, get it right and they’ll never mention it!
+Get it wrong, and players will power through content or complain about being too grindy, get it right and they'll never mention it!

 ## The Conclusion